isabella232/laserfiche-sharepoint-integration/jekyll_files/docs/admin-documentation/add-app-to-sp-site.md

 1. Add the App named “laserfiche-sharepoint-integration-client-side-solution”.
 <a href="../assets/images/addTheApp.png"><img src="../assets/images/addTheApp.png"></a>
 1. Enable the app if you are asked to do so.
 1. Navigate to your SharePoint site.
-On successful installation "Laserfiche SharePoint Integration" app is listed under the “Site Contents” tab.
+If successfully installed, the "Laserfiche SharePoint Integration" app will be listed under the “Site Contents” tab.
 <a href="../assets/images/appInstalled.png"><img src="../assets/images/appInstalled.png"></a>

 ###  The Laserfiche Sign In Page: